3lux/ready-/README.md

 # ready?

 *ready?* is a program to keep cubers motivated.
-It's a gamified timer with elements from games to make practise more fun.
+It's a gamified timer designed to make practise more fun.

 **Features**